L3ts-H4ck/CommunityChallenge-Spark/README.md

 <br>
 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/intro-sources/magritteSpark.png?raw=true" width="35%" title="hover text">

-### Video Tutorial : I remember you ... 🌻
-🦄 Imagine this is a tutorial: A filter to show the tradition of death days.

 ### Art is like a magic 🔮
 🦄 Imagine this is a Youtube tutorial : Using a personal paint and using to make an awesome experience with the use of particles, lights, planes and music.